chosun41/wheres_waldo/README.md

 Link to app - http://146.148.91.238/

+* The link is currently offline because of GCP costs.
+Please contact us if you want to look at it briefly.

 ### Description of files:
 1. deployment.yaml - deployment config for app on kubernetes
 2. service.yaml - service config to expose app to internet on kubernetes